avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 Cartesian Configuration
 =======================

+.. todo:: Usage and documentation is now being migrated to the `cartconf`
+    project.

 Cartesian Configuration is a highly specialized way of providing lists of key/value pairs within combination's of various categories.
 The format simplifies and condenses highly complex multidimensional arrays